freddie71010/solidity-scripts/README.md

 ### Mint a Random NFT from a Collection!
 (Folder: [nft-ipfs](https://github.com/freddie71010/solidity-scripts/edit/main/nft-ipfs/))
 An ERC721 NFT project written in solidity and deployed using brownie (python).
 A user can mint a random Doggie NFT (where the randomness factor is provided by Chainlink's VRF) from a newly created Doggie NFT Collection consisting of several unique NFTs.
 The minting rarity of each Doggie is based on a Chance Array that the owner of the deployed smart contract can modify if they so desired using the setChanceArray() function of the contract.

+### Upgradable Smart Contracts (Folder: [upgrade-contracts](https://github.com/freddie71010/solidity-scripts/edit/main/upgrade-contracts/))
+An implementation of upgrading smart contracts using the *transparent proxy pattern* as seen by OpenZeppelin.
+These smart contracts also implement a **ProxyAdmin** contract as the main admin control source for all future proxy contracts.
+The Deploy script upgrades an implementation contract two times (for a total of 3 unique `Box` contracts).

 ### ERC-20 Token Staking DApp (Folder: [staking-ui](https://github.com/freddie71010/solidity-scripts/edit/main/staking-ui/))
 #### DApp Features:
 - Stake $RT tokens into contract